christophhagen/ESP8266-LED/README.md

 This code uses the [FastLED library](fastled.io) to control the LED strip.
 It's a really cool project and makes my life so much easier.

 I'm using a simple [Scheduler](https://github.com/christophhagen/ArduinoScheduler) to execute tasks.
-Basically just a glorified if/else loop, but maybe usful to someone.
+Basically just a glorified if/else loop, but maybe useful to someone.